aws/aws-parallelcluster/docs/tutorials/02_ami_customization.rst

 How to customize the AWS ParallelCluster AMI
 ============================================

-There are three ways to use a custom AWS ParallelCluster AMI, two of them require to build a new AMI that will be available under your AWS account and one does not require to build anything in advance.
+There are three alternative ways to use a custom AWS ParallelCluster AMI, two of them require to build a new AMI that will be available under your AWS account and one does not require to build anything in advance.
 Feel free to select the appropriate method based on your needs.

 Modify an AWS ParallelCluster AMI